QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/ranks.md

 ## Bypass permission

 QuickShop doesn't have limit bypass permission, but you could set the number to a number that big enough like 999999.
-When a player have multiple ranks, QuickShop will pick the biggest one (more shops).
+When a player has multiple ranks, QuickShop will pick the biggest one (more shops).